snok/django-guid/README.rst

 .. code-block::

     INFO ...
+[773fa6885e03493498077a273d1b7f2d] project.views This is a DRF view log, and should have a GUID.
+    WARNING ...
+[773fa6885e03493498077a273d1b7f2d] project.services.file Some warning in a function
+    INFO ...
 [0d1c3919e46e4cd2b2f4ac9a187a8ea1] project.views This is a DRF view log, and should have a GUID.
     INFO ...
 [99d44111e9174c5a9494275aa7f28858] project.views This is a DRF view log, and should have a GUID.
     WARNING ...
 [0d1c3919e46e4cd2b2f4ac9a187a8ea1] project.services.file Some warning in a function
     WARNING ...
 [99d44111e9174c5a9494275aa7f28858] project.services.file Some warning in a function

 Log output without a GUID:

 .. code-block::

     INFO ... project.views This is a DRF view log, and should have a GUID.
+    WARNING ... project.services.file Some warning in a function INFO ... project.views This is a DRF view log, and should have a GUID.
     INFO ... project.views This is a DRF view log, and should have a GUID.
     WARNING ... project.services.file Some warning in a function WARNING ... project.services.file Some warning in a function

+See the `documentation <https://django-guid.readthedocs.io>`_ for more examples.

 ************
 Installation